Diverse, Reliable and Affordable Power Supply

 In order to meet the growing and changing needs of our customers, Heartland maintains a diverse power supply portfolio.
-Our baseload resources include coal-fired energy from Whelan Energy Center Unit 2 near Hastings, Nebraska, as well as Laramie River Station near Wheatland, Wyoming.
-Wessington Springs Wind Energy Center near Wessington Springs, South Dakota, supplies Heartland with renewable energy that allows us to meet both the Minnesota renewable energy standard of 25% by 2025 and the South Dakota renewable energy objective of 10% by 2015 on behalf of our customers.
-We also utilize contracts with our customers and other utilities to acquire low-cost capacity resources.
+Our resource mix includes low-cost, coal-fired baseload power from Whelan Energy Center Unit 2 located near Hastings, Nebraska, renewable energy from the Wessington Springs Wind Energy Center located near Wessington Springs, SD, as well as local capacity.
+Heartland also enhances our resource mix with market purchases made at economically beneficial times to supplement our load-serving requirements.
+We also utilize contracts with our customers and other utilities to acquire local capacity resources, which allows Heartland to procure low-cost energy from the market.

 Whelan Energy Center Unit 2